2021 Chevrolet Corvette Stingray Convertible Named Pace Car for 105th Indianapolis 500

 About Indianapolis Motor Speedway

-The Indianapolis Motor Speedway, the world’s largest spectator sporting facility, has been the worldwide leader in motorsports entertainment since opening in 1909.
-IMS is hosting the 105th Running of the Indianapolis 500 presented by Gainbridge on Sunday, May 30, the world’s most prestigious auto race.
-The Month of May will start Saturday, May 15 with the GMR Grand Prix for the NTT INDYCAR SERIES on the IMS road course.
-The Speedway also will host the stars of the NASCAR Cup Series, NASCAR Xfinity Series, and NTT INDYCAR SERIES on the same weekend Aug.
-13-15 for three exciting races on the road course, including the first Cup Series race on the circuit Sunday, Aug.
+The Indianapolis Motor Speedway, the world’s largest spectator sporting facility, has been the worldwide leader in motorsports entertainment since its opening in 1909.
+IMS is hosting the 105th Running of the Indianapolis 500, presented by Gainbridge on Sunday, May 30, the world’s most prestigious auto race.
+The Month of May will start Saturday, May 15, with the GMR Grand Prix for the NTT INDYCAR SERIES on the IMS road course.
+The Speedway also will host the stars of the NASCAR Cup Series, NASCAR Xfinity Series, and NTT INDYCAR SERIES on the same weekend, Aug.
+13-15, for three exciting races on the road course, including the first Cup Series race on the circuit Sunday, Aug.
 15. IMS also will welcome the competitors of the Intercontinental GT Challenge Powered by Pirelli/GT Challenge World Challenge America and the ground-breaking Indy Autonomous Challenge on separate event weekends in October 2021.
-IMS, the NTT INDYCAR SERIES, and IMS Productions are owned by Penske Corporation, a global transportation, automotive, and motorsports leader.
+IMS, the NTT INDYCAR SERIES, and IMS Productions are owned by Penske Corporation, global transportation, automotive, and motorsports leader.
 To purchase tickets or for more information, please visit ims.com.

-Founded in 1911 in Detroit, Chevrolet is now one of the world’s largest car brands, available in 79 countries with more than 3.2 million cars and trucks sold in 2020.
-Chevrolet models include electric and fuel-efficient vehicles that feature engaging performance, design that makes the heart beat, passive and active safety features, and easy-to-use technology, all at a value.
+Founded in 1911 in Detroit, Chevrolet is now one of the world’s largest car brands, available in 79 countries, with more than 3.2 million cars and trucks sold in 2020.
+Chevrolet models include electric and fuel-efficient vehicles that feature engaging performance, a design that makes the heart beat, passive and active safety features, and easy-to-use technology, all at a value.
 More information on Chevrolet models can be found at www.chevrolet.com.

-Danica Patrick will Drive the Corvette Pace Car at the 105th Indianapolis 500
+Danica Patrick will drive the Corvette Pace Car at the 105th Indianapolis 500

 Former professional racing driver Danica Patrick will be the driver of the 2021 mid-engine Arctic White Chevrolet Corvette Stingray hardtop convertible at the 105th Indianapolis 500.
 The event is scheduled for Sunday, May 30.